-Directions on the forms are to be followed.
+Directions on all practicum forms are to be followed.
 If an area of evaluation is not applicable to the student or the situation, the area should be marked N/A. An evaluation addendum should be attached to the evaluation form if space does not permit listing of information.
-Completed practicum documentation must be received in the HSE Office within three days of the completion of the clinical practicum rotation.
-Forms incorrectly completed will be returned to the student for correct completion and must be returned within three days.
-Forms turned in after the three-day timeframe will be returned to the student without credit for hours or skills.
-The student will be required to repeat the clinical time.
-(The only exception - the student is expected to turn in the paperwork on the first day back after a program schedule holiday.)
+Completed practicum documentation must be given to the Practicum Coordinator at the exit interview.
+Student is accountable for all information and completion of all practicum paperwork.